 - A hybrid approach using one or more of the options above

 It is widely anticipated that your current provider will be restricted to two options:

 However, it is unlikely that they will disclose the tax implications for either.

-“At Riverside, we will fully analyse your current position and talk you through the pros and cons of various options and ultimately derive the solution best suited to you.”
+“We will fully analyse your current position and talk you through the pros and cons of various options and ultimately derive the solution best suited to you.”
 Lottie explains.
 Lottie herself is a highly qualified financial planner, which means she can advise on complex pension issues whereas a financial advisor who deals mainly with mortgages and insurances won’t have that level of expertise.